Cat Island, Bahamas

 We asked people if there is a lot of crime.
 They answered:

 "Cat Island in the Bahamas is generally considered a safe and peaceful destination.
 The island is known for its low crime rate, especially when compared to larger, more populated areas.
 However, like any other place, it is not completely free of crime.
 Minor crimes such as petty theft or burglary can occur, although they are relatively rare.
 Visitors are advised to take standard precautions to protect their belongings.
 Violent crime is extremely rare on the island.
 The local community is typically welcoming and friendly towards visitors.
-Overall, Cat Island is a safe place to visit or live," wrote one member in Cat Island.
+Overall, Cat Island is a safe place to visit or live," remarked one expat who made the move to Cat Island.

 About the Author